15 October 2024

 By providing a legal framework for evaluating the legitimacy and representativeness of a State’s government, grounded in the jus cogens right of self-determination, the ICJ opinion also overcomes claims about the “politicization” of inquiries into the legitimacy and representativeness of State delegations to the GA.
 Since the Israeli government has clearly and credibly violated the Palestinian people’s right to self-determination—a jus cogens right that is central both to the issue of representativeness and the UN system itself—there is a convincing legal reason for denying it a seat at the GA through the credentialing process.

 Further, the AdvOp provides an even stronger basis for rejecting claims about so-called conflicts between the credentialing process and Articles 5 and 6 of the Charter.
 As others have argued, these two processes do not conflict with one another, on their face.
-This is due to the distinction between suspending a State, as an enforcement measure or for failure to adhere to the principles of the Charter, and refusing to seat its government, because it is illegitimate and unrepresentative.
+This is due to the distinction between suspending or expelling a State, as an enforcement measure or for failure to adhere to the principles of the Charter, and refusing to seat its government, because it is illegitimate and unrepresentative.
 A GA decision to prevent a State’s government from participating in the Assembly does not violate Articles 5 and 6 because it does not suspend or remove the state itself from the UN or represent an enforcement action or punishment for violating Charter principles.7) Instead, it is fundamentally concerned with the issue of representation – namely with whether the government actually represents the people over which it has control.

 The AdvOp provides another basis for rejecting arguments about Article 5 and 6’s primacy.
 Specifically, the Opinion demands that the UN Charter be interpreted and implemented in ways that conform with the Palestinian people’s right to self-determination, since, as the Court has held, that is a right both jus cogens and erga omnes.
 This means that Articles 5 and 6—which are treaty rules subsidiary to jus cogens norms—should be interpreted and implemented in the service of the right to self-determination, rather than in the course of its subordination.
 It also suggests that Articles 5 and 6 should not stand in the way of realizing the right to self-determination through other established processes and procedures in the UN.
 Even if there is a conflict between the right to self-determination and the language or implementation of a non-jus cogens Charter rule—like Articles 5 and 6—the UN must adhere to the right of self-determination over and above the conflicting Charter rule.